FiteAnalytics/sdk/README.md

 client implementation consist solely of one implementation file containing all the necessary code to expose the API functions.

-The FinX API requires an API key for usage.
+The FinX API requires an API key for usage (contact us and we will provide one).
 You may also be provided with a specific URL for accessing services.
 We require three fields to validate your credentials: `VERSION`, `FINX_API_KEY` and `FINX_API_ENDPOINT`.
 Note that these keys are case sensitive.
 The SDK facilitates two distinct methods for securely passing credentials to the API clients.